coppeneur/cv-deep-learning/README.md

 ## Emotion Detection Demo

-The `demo.py` script is designed to perform emotion detection on a video file or live webcam feed using a pre-trained convolutional neural network (CNN) model.
+The `demo.py` script is designed to perform emotion detection on a **video file** or **live webcam** feed using a our chosen model "IntermediateCNN".
 The script automatically loads the best pre-trained model.

 ### Prerequisites